To Rome with Love (film): Critical reception

 The film has generally received mixed reviews from critics.
-The review aggregator Rotten Tomatoes gives the film a score of 46% based on reviews from 179 critics with an average score of 5.4/10.
-The critical consensus is that "To Rome With Love sees Woody Allen cobbling together an Italian postcard of farce, fantasy, and comedy with only middling success."
+The review aggregator Rotten Tomatoes gives the film a score of 47% based on reviews from 177 critics with an average score of 5.4/10.
+Its critical consensus reads: "To Rome With Love sees Woody Allen cobbling together an Italian postcard of farce, fantasy, and comedy with only middling success."
 Metacritic gives the film an average score of 54 out of 100, and thus "mixed or average reviews", based on 38 professional critics.
 Roger Ebert gave the film 3 stars out of 4, writing: "To Rome With Love generates no particular excitement or surprise, but it provides the sort of pleasure he seems able to generate almost on demand."

 A. O. Scott of The New York Times found some of the scenes "rushed and haphazardly constructed" and some of the dialogue "overwritten and under-rehearsed", but also recommended it, writing "One of the most delightful things about To Rome With Love is how casually it blends the plausible and the surreal, and how unabashedly it revels in pure silliness."
 On the other hand, David Denby of The New Yorker thought the film was "light and fast, with some of the sharpest dialogue and acting that he's put on the screen in years."

 In 2016, film critics Robbie Collin and Tim Robey ranked it as one of the worst movies by Woody Allen.

 Controversies

-On November 10, 2017, Elliot Page wrote a post on his official Facebook page in which he described working on To Rome with Love as the "biggest regret" of his career, referring to sexual abuse allegations made by Allen's adopted daughter Dylan Farrow.
-He claimed that he felt pressured by others who told him, "of course you have to say yes to this Woody Allen film."
+On November 10, 2017, Elliot Page described working on To Rome with Love as the "biggest regret" of his career, referring to sexual abuse allegations made by Allen's adopted daughter Dylan Farrow.
+Page said he felt pressured by others who told him, "of course you have to say yes to this Woody Allen film."
 In January 2018, Greta Gerwig said that she regretted working on the film.